vincentcreusot/leastconn-lb/README.md

 A bash script is provided to call parallelly a big number of requests.

 ## Server
+The server is exposed on port 9443, which is hardcoded in `main.go`.
+### Docker
+There is a `Dockerfile`.
+It uses a multi-stage approach to build the binary and copy it into a scratch image.

+Running `make docker-run` launches the docker image after building it.

+A `docker-compose-yaml` is present at the root level which demonstrates the load balancing in docker containers.

+Running `make docker-compose` builds and run the composition.
 ### MTLS
 The server requires mTLS communication, so it needs certificates and keys.